Skip to main content

 (DC Comics)

-Jim Starlin and Jim Aparo pen perhaps the most depressing entry on this entire list.
-A Death in the Family tells the story of Joker’s plan to murder the second Robin, Jason Todd, in order to test Batman’s resolve.
-The worst part is … the Joker succeeds.
-He murders the young Jason with a crowbar to see if he can goad Batman into breaking his “no killing” rule.
-Batman doesn’t want to break it, but the Joker really has him reconsidering his moral position.
-Gotham deserves this one, but just barely.
-The sad city doesn’t exactly need any more sad news.
+Jim Starlin and Jim Aparo penned what is perhaps the most depressing entry on this list: A Death in the Family.
+This dour comic tells the story of Joker’s plan to murder the second Robin, Jason Todd, to test Batman’s resolve.
+The saddest part?
+The Joker succeeds.
+He famously murders the young Jason with a crowbar to see if he can goad Batman into breaking his “no killing” rule.
+Batman doesn’t want to break it, but the Joker has backed him into a morals-bending corner.
+Gotham deserves this one because it’s a fantastic story, even though this sad city doesn’t exactly need any more sad news.

 8. The Black Mirror